An interview with Hans-Ole Hansen, founding father of the Lejre Research Centre (DK), historical workshops and inspirer to many...

 Ensure that the traditions for cultural life and heritage and specialities of the region are incorporated as a part of the activities / the attraction.

-3. Does it include piety for the of the location?
+3. Does it include piety for the environment of the location?

 Take traditional or new environmental explanation or – protection as a starting point.
 The first aim is to conserve the environment.